yunhaixiang/yunhaimath/research.md

 My interests mainly lie in arithmetic geometry and number theory.
 Topics I'm interested in include

 - \\(\mathbb A^1\\)-enumerative geometry
-- Brauer groups and rational points
+- Brauer groups
+- Rational points on varieties
 - Geometric ramification theory

 I also have secondary interests in various topics in algebra.